G-TAD: Sub-Graph Localization for Temporal Action Detection: Proposed Method

 \subsection{G-TAD Architecture}

 Our action detection framework is illustrated in Fig.~\ref{fig:arch}.
-We feed snippet features $X$ into a stack of $b$ GCNeXt blocks, which is designed inspired by ResNeXt~\cite{xie2017aggregated}, to obtain context-aware features.
+We feed the snippet features $X^{(0)}$, into a stack of $b$ GCNeXt blocks, which is designed inspired by ResNeXt~\cite{xie2017aggregated} to obtain context-aware features.
 Each GCNeXt contains two graph convolution streams.
 One stream operates on fixed temporal neighbors, and the other adaptively aggregates semantic context into snippet features.
+Both streams follow the split-transform-merge strategy with multiple convolution paths~\cite{xie2017aggregated} (the number of paths is defined as cardinality) to generate updated graphs, which are aggregated into one graph as the block output.
+At the end of all $b$ GCNeXt blocks, we extract a set of sub-graphs based on the pre-defined temporal anchors (see Section \ref{subsec: Details}).

-Each block follows split-transform-merge strategy with multiple convolution paths.
-Based on a set of pre-defined temporal anchors (see Section \ref{subsec: Details}), we define a sub-graph alignment layer named SGAlign to transform the aggregated feature of each sub-graph to a feature vector.
-Multiple fully connected layers are used to predict the intersection over union (IoU) of every anchor and the ground truth action instance.
+Then we have the sub-graph of interest alignment layer SGAlign to represent each sub-graph using a feature vector.
+In the end, we use multiple fully connected layers to predict the intersection over union (IoU) of the feature vector representing every sub-graph and the ground truth action instance.
 We provide a detailed description of both GCNeXt and SGAlign in Sections \ref{subsec: GCNeXt} and \ref{subsec: SGAlign}, respectively.